 Globalization, Growth, and Pollution

-The Problem of Pollution Havens
+The Problem of “Pollution Havens”

-Environmental Issues and Trade Negotiations
+The Carbon Tariff Dispute

 Summary

  Chapter Overview

 While the text has shown why, in general, free trade is a good policy, this chapter considers two controversies in trade policy that challenge free trade.
 The first regards strategic trade policy.
-Proponents of such activist government trade intervention argue that certain industries are desirable and may be under funded by markets or dominated by imperfect competition and warrant some government intervention.
+Proponents of activist government trade intervention argue that certain industries are desirable and may be under funded by markets or dominated by imperfect competition and warrant some government intervention.
 The second controversy regards the recent debate over the effects of globalization on workers, the environment, and sovereignty.
 While the anti-globalization arguments often lack sound structure, their visceral nature demonstrates that the spread of trade is extremely troubling to some groups.

 As seen in the previous chapters, activist trade policy may be justified if there are market failures.
 One important type of market failure involves externalities present in high-technology industries due to their knowledge creation.
 Existence of externalities associated with research and development and high technology make the private return to investing in these activities less than their social return.
 This means that the private sector will tend to invest less in high technology sectors than is socially optimal.
 While there may be some case for intervention, the difficulties in targeting the correct industry and understanding the quantitative size of the externality make effective intervention complicated.
 To address this market failure of insufficient knowledge creation, the first best policy may be to directly support research and development in all industries.
 Still, while it is a judgment call, the technology spillover case for industrial policy probably has better footing in solid economics than any other argument.

 Another set of market failures arises when imperfect competition exists.
 Strategic trade policy by a government can work to deter investment and production by foreign firms and raise the profits of domestic firms.
-An example is provided in the text which illustrates the case where the increase in profits following the imposition of a subsidy can actually exceed the cost of a subsidy to an imperfectly competitive industry.
+An example is provided in the text which illustrates the case where the increase in profits following the imposition of a subsidy can actually exceed the cost of a subsidy to an imperfectly competitive industry if domestic firms can capture profits from foreign firms.
 While this is a valid theoretical argument for strategic policy, it is nonetheless open to criticism in choosing the industries which should be subsidized and the levels of subsidies to these industries.
 These criticisms are associated with the practical aspects of insufficient information and the threat of foreign retaliation.
 The case study on the attempts to promote the semiconductor chips industry shows that neither excess returns nor knowledge spillovers necessarily materialize even in industries that seem perfect for activist trade policy.

 The next section of the chapter examines the anti-globalization movement.
 In particular, it examines the concerns over low wages in poor countries.
 Standard analysis suggests trade should help poor countries, and, in particular, help the abundant factor (labor) in those countries.
 Protests in Seattle, which shut down WTO negotiations, and subsequent demonstrations at other meetings showed, though, that protestors either did not understand or did not agree with this analysis.